West Papua Report

 Rear Marshal Tamboen said the planned deployment, which has not yet been

-police and employees of U.S. mining giant Freeport McMoRan.
-Despite deployment
+targeting police and employees of U.S. mining giant Freeport McMoRan.

-of additional security personnel to the region in 2009, violence there has
+Despite deployment of additional security personnel to the region in 2009,

 The proposed deployment appears unrelated to any conceivable foreign threat